 - Beat eggs in a large bowl.

-- Add cream, cheese, bacon and sauted vegetables to eggs.
+- Add cream, cheese and sauted vegetables to eggs.
 Stir until combined.

 - Pour egg and vegetable mixture into heated saute pan, over medium heat.